Skip to content

 use Soukicz\Llm\Config\ReasoningBudget;

-// Limit reasoning to 5000 tokens for cost control
+// Limit thinking to 5000 tokens for cost control

 $request = new LLMRequest(